danyvarghese/PyGol/README.md

 # PyGol
-**PyGol** is novel Inductive Logic Programming(ILP) system based on **Meta Inverse Entailment(MIE)** using Python.
+**PyGol** is a novel Inductive Logic Programming(ILP) system based on **Meta Inverse Entailment(MIE)** using Python.
 MIE is similar to Mode-Directed Inverse Entailment (MDIE) but does not require mode declarations.
-MIE can be applied to tabular and relational datasets with minimal user intervention or parameter setting.
-In MIE, each hypothesis clause is derivable from a **meta theory** generated automatically from the background knowledge.
+MIE can be applied to tabular and relational datasets with minimal user intervention or parameter settings.
+In MIE, each hypothesis clause is derived from a **meta theory** generated automatically from background knowledge.
 Meta theory can also be viewed as a higher-order language bias that defines the hypothesis space.

-**PyGol** is provided as a Python library which can be used in Python programs (e.g. Jupyter notebooks).
+**PyGol** is a Python library that can be used in Python programs (e.g., Jupyter Notebooks).
 It can also connect with **SWI-Prolog** via **Pyswip**.

 **PyGol** is free to use for non-commercial research and education.
 If you use PyGol for research, please cite the paper:
 ```cmd